binazgreat/alx-low_level_programming/0x0E-structures_typedef/README.md

 2. Task2 - Write a function that prints a struct dog.
 3. Task3 - Define a new type dog_t as a new name for the type struct dog.
 4. Task4 - Write a function that creates a new dog.
+5. Task5- Write a function that frees dogs.